-Still, your choices can seem daunting.
+Still, your choices can seem daunting, especially while trying to incorporate the best practices for white papers.
 And writing your white paper is only half the battle.
 You’ll still need to have it designed, perhaps by a professional white paper design service.

 But as you create your white paper, the important thing to remember is that each of the white paper types has it’s own specific role in your marketing funnel.
 Once you determine your goal, you can target any part of the funnel with an effective white paper that can educate, build authority, generate leads and sales, or all of the above.